mahesh-11102/Dummy-Zone/README.md

 ![dummy_zone_2](https://user-images.githubusercontent.com/70372465/152833110-efaa6958-0fa6-47d6-b41a-a92ab14fa720.png)

+# Idea and Inspiration

+During the covid times many people have lost their loved ones.
+To help these people to overcome their loneliness and make them interact with the people around the globe by giving them a stupid task and sharing it.
+Dummy Zone is a place to innovate stupid things into something fun and joy which cannot be achieved easily.

 # Built Software Information

 Dummy Zone is built on Android Studio.
 In Android Studio certain kind of technologies are being used i.e.;